-Someone filled out the anonymous form and so we have a question of the day:
+Someone filled out the anonymous form (now closed) and so we have a question of the day:

 What is your advice for finding true happiness inside and out?
 I’m sure I’m an undiagnosed depressed soul.
 I’m educated, employed, mother of 2 with a great husband of 22 years.
 I never feel happy and I’m sure I’m negative to my friends and family.
 I want to break the cycle.
 I’ve tried medication in the past but it was ineffective.